trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Why should you avoid telnet to administer a system remotely?</b></summary><br>

 Telnet uses most insecure method for communication.
 It sends data across the network in plain text format and anybody can easily find out the password using the network tool.

 In the case of Telnet, these include the passing of login credentials in plain text, which means anyone running a sniffer on your network can find the information he needs to take control of a device in a few seconds by eavesdropping on a Telnet login session.

 </details>

 <details>
-<summary><b>What is the difference between wget and curl?</b></summary><br>
+<summary><b>What is the difference between <code>wget</code> and <code>curl</code>?</b></summary><br>

 The main differences are: wget's major strong side compared to curl is its ability to download recursively.
 Wget is command line only.
 Curl supports FTP, FTPS, HTTP, HTTPS, SCP, SFTP, TFTP, TELNET, DICT, LDAP, LDAPS, FILE, POP3, IMAP, SMTP, RTMP and RTSP.